-A negative-ion detection CIMS instrument was used to measure the concentration of gaseous $H_2SO_4$ with a detection limit of $\sim 1\times 10^5$ molecule cm $^{-3}$ .
-This system utilises a specific ion-molecule reaction to convert electrically neutral $H_2SO_4$ molecules into bisulphate $HSO_4^-$ (m/z 97) ions, using $NO_3^-$ as the ionising agent.
-This technique has been used previously in many other studies for gaseous or aerosol measurements (Viggiano and Arnold, 1983; Eisele and Tanner, 1993; Berresheim et al., 2000; Petäjä et al.,
+A negative-ion detection CIMS instrument was used to measure the concentration of gaseous H2SO4 with a detection limit of $\sim 1 \times 10^5$ molecule cm-3 and 30 s integration time.
+This system utilises a specific ion-molecule reaction to convert electrically neutral H2SO4 molecules into bisulfate $HSO_4^-$ (m/z 97) ions, using $NO_3^-$ as the ionising agent.
+This technique has been used previously in many other studies for gaseous or aerosol measurements (Viggiano and Arnold, 1983; Eisele and Tanner, 1993; Berresheim et al., 2000; Petäjä et al., 2009).
+The CIMS system (THS Instruments LLC, USA) contains a quadruple mass filter and a Channeltron detector for the quantification of analyte ions (Huey, 2007).
+In addition to the basic components, a collision dissociation chamber (CDC) consisting of an octopole, is used to remove weakly bonded water and nitric acid molecules from the core ions via energetic collisions (Tanner et al., 1997).